IntelLabs/control-flag/README.md

 $ scripts/scan_for_anomalies.sh -d <your_directory> -t c_lang_if_stmts_6000_gitrepos.ts -o <output_directory_to_store_log_files>
 ```

-Once the run is complete (which could take time depending on your system and the
+Once the run is complete (which could take some time depending on your system and the
 number of C programs in your repository,) refer to [the section below to
 understand scan output](#understanding-scan-output).